anjalisilva/gateCounts/README.md

 1.  ***gateCountSummary*** for calculating daily, weekly, monthly, and cumulative visitor counts, provided a numeric vector or a tibble containing values of raw daily gate counts for one institute.
-    Function also output, mean and median visitor counts, busiest and least busiest day, week, and month for the entire duration for which data is provided.
+    Function also output the mean and median visitor counts by day, week, and month; busiest and least busiest day, week, and month for the entire duration for which data is provided by user.

 2.  ***gateCountsVisDaily*** permit to create plots (bar, line, and heatmap) showing daily visitor counts.
 Both count and